davefiddes/c2000-inverter/README.md

 # C2000 openinverter

 A port of the Huebner inverter project to the [TI C2000](https://www.ti.com/microcontrollers-mcus-processors/microcontrollers/c2000-real-time-control-mcus/overview.html) family of micro-controllers.
-Specifically this targets the MCU found in the Tesla Model 3/Y inverter allowing.
+Specifically this targets the MCU found in the Tesla Model 3 / Y inverter allowing.
 Eventually this will allow a completely Open Source solution to running Tesla Model 3 / Y drive units in non-Tesla vehicles.
 For other Tesla drive units, inverters from other manufacturers and DIY inverters have a look at the [openinverter project](https://openinverter.org).

 ## Goals